 Therefore, every woman, especially those who have not given birth, must use reliable contraception to prevent abortions, and also undergo an annual examination by a gynecologist in order not to miss cervical diseases.
 If surgical treatment is prescribed, which in your opinion is unfounded, you need to consult with 1-2 more specialists.

-16.10.2019 08:30:00 5 secrets of a healthy dinner for weight loss When losing weight, it is especially important to save calories.
+When losing weight, it is especially important to save calories.
 But this doesn't mean you have to do without a delicious dinner.
-These 5 tips will show you how to prepare easy and satisfying meals for the evening. |
+These 5 tips will show you how to prepare easy and satisfying meals for the evening.

-15.10.2019 15:30:00 Intermittent fasting: effective weight loss and other bonuses Intermittent fasting is now touted as the best method for weight loss.
+Intermittent fasting is now touted as the best method for weight loss.
 Indeed, thanks to it, many people can boast of good weight loss results.
-We decided to find out how weight loss occurs with intermittent fasting and what its advantages and disadvantages are. |
+We decided to find out how weight loss occurs with intermittent fasting and what its advantages and disadvantages are.

-15.10.2019 09:11:00 Lose Weight Easily with Low Carb Eating!
 Why reduce the proportion of carbohydrates in the diet, because this is a very important element for the body?
 To lose weight!
 A low-carbohydrate diet can help you lose weight significantly without requiring you to give up many foods like other diets.
-Let's find out what you need to do to lose weight without harm to your health! |
+Let's find out what you need to do to lose weight without harm to your health!

 Content